Environmental certification: Forest Stewardship Council (FSC)

 The Forest Stewardship Council (FSC) is a non-profit, nongovernmental organization (NGO) which promotes the responsible management of forests on an international scale.
 It is widely regarded as one of the most important initiatives for promoting responsible international forest management and was established in 1993 following concerns for global deforestation.
 The FSC is a voluntary mechanism which involves an inspection of a forest landowners management practices based on criteria for sustainable forest management.
 This can occur on both privately and publicly owned forests and allows the products manufactured from certified forests to be tracked through the value chain.
 Certificates are not issued by the FSC but by third party independent organisations called certification bodies.
 These bodies assess the forest management against FSC standards and audits certificate holders at least once a year to ensure continued compliance with FSC standards.
 To achieve official recognition as an FSC certification body they must comply with a large set of rules and procedures and also be verified by Accreditation Services International (ASI), the company managing the FSC accreditation program.

-The FSC provides a globally recognized private standard, trademark assurance and accreditation services for companies, organizations and communities interested in responsible forestry.
-Products that have been certified can be identified by consumers from the on product ecolabel which provides a globally trusted mark of forest products that benefit people and the environment.
-This helps a company to protect a brand or reputation and allows certificate holders access to highly environmentally sensitive markets.
-This provides an example of mainstreaming strategy shaped by retailer dominance of wood commodity networks as it has been supported by the World Bank, USAID, several European governments, influential environmental organizations, and by transnational retailers such as IKEA and The Home Depot and has especially strong market penetration in the United Kingdom, Germany and on the Dutch timber market.
+The FSC provides a globally recognized technical standard and accreditation services for companies, organizations and communities engaging in responsible forestry.
+Products that have been certified can be identified by consumers from the product ecolabel which provides a trusted mark of forest products that benefit people and the environment.
+FSC certification enables companies to engage in a market, raising the recognition and value of forests to improve environmental and social practices.
+It has been supported by the World Bank, USAID, several European governments, environmental organizations, and by transnational retailers such as IKEA and The Home Depot.
+It has especially strong market penetration in the United Kingdom, Germany and on the Dutch timber market.